Skip to content

 Mortgage Notes for Sale: Browse Non-Performing & Performing Notes

 Mortgage notes are bought and sold on the secondary market every day — from individual non-performing loans trading at 20 to 60 cents on the dollar to performing notes generating predictable monthly cash flow.
-Finding the right notes requires knowing where to source deals, how to evaluate pricing, and what due diligence to perform before wiring funds.
-This guide covers the full buying process from sourcing to closing.
+This guide covers where notes are sold, what types of inventory are available, how pricing works across asset classes, and how to build a sourcing strategy that keeps your deal pipeline full.

 Where Are Mortgage Notes for Sale?